david-shao/codepath-app1/README.md

 Finding a good sized placeholder image is rather difficult.
 It was also strangely difficult to figure out how to set the rating bar's rating programmatically.
 I figured setMax() would allow me to specify a maximum, without having to do the rating conversion (from out of 10 to out of 5 stars), but that's not the case.
 Setting up Genymotion with Google Play was quite a lot of work, it was very easy to get the wrong device/api combination that wouldn't work.
 Getting youtube fragment to work was by far the most challenging task.
 After hours of researching it seemed impossible to get it to work inside a dialog fragment.
+Eventually I decided to go back to using separate Activities.

 ## Open-source libraries used